Hello, my name is Jessica Bedford, and I am the new Parish Clerk for Fairburn Parish Council.

 Energy Rebate Scam – please be aware

-North Yorkshire Police have received a number of reports over the weekend from residents who have received a text message to apply for the £400 energy rebate.
+North Yorkshire Police have received a number of reports over from residents who have received a text message to apply for the £400 energy rebate.

 This is a scam.
 The rebate is applied directly by the energy companies and you do not have to apply for it.